lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 Other resets may be generated internally via the alert responder, watchdog timer, etc., and other resets for subunits may be disseminated.
 These will be detailed in this section over time.

+### System Reset Handling and Flash

+Since `top_earlgrey` contains flash, it is important to examine the memory's relationship with resets.

+For flash, resets that occur during a stateful operation (program or erase) must be carefully handled to ensure the flash memory is not damaged.
+There are three reset scenarios:

+* Reset due to external supply lowering.
+* Reset due to internal peripheral request.
+* Reset due to lower power entry and exit.

+#### Reset due to External Supply

+Device resets due to supply dropping below a specific threshold are commonly known as "brown-out".
+When this occurs, the flash memory must go through specialized sequencing to ensure the cells are not damaged.
+This process is handled exclusively between [ast]({{< relref "hw/top_earlgrey/ip/ast/doc" >}})) and the flash.
+Please see the [relevant section]({{< relref "hw/top_earlgrey/ip/ast/doc/#main-vcc-power-detection-and-flash-protection" >}}) for more details.

+#### Reset due to Internal Request

+When the device receives an internal request to reset (for example [aon_timer]({{< relref "hw/ip/aon_timer/doc/#aon-watchdog-timer" >}})), device power is kept on and the flash is directly reset.
+It is assumed that the flash device, when powered, will be able to correctly handle such a sequence and properly protect itself.

+#### Reset due to Low Power Entry

+When the device receives a low power entry request while flash activity is ongoing, the [pwrmgr]({{< relref "hw/ip/pwrmgr/doc/#abort-handling" >}})) is responsible for ensuring the entry request is aborted.

 ### Main processor (`core_ibex`)

 The main processor (`core_ibex`) is a small and efficient, 32-bit, in-order RISC-V core with a 2-stage pipeline that implements the RV32IMC instruction set architecture.